Skin Cancer

 - Dark streak under fingernail or toenail

-- Dark streak appearing under a nail
+- A dark streak appearing under a fingernail or toenail

 - DNA damage to skin cells from UV radiation